Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Ear pro, eye pro, empty gun?
 Check, check, and check.

-Maybe they’re there to lecture you on your grip or perhaps they say your bipod is backward, the eye relief on your scope is all wrong, or the manufacturer of the gun is dumb for one reason or another.
+Maybe they’re there to lecture you on your grip, or perhaps they say your bipod is backward, the eye relief on your scope is all wrong, or the manufacturer of the gun is dumb for one reason or another.

+Then there’s my personal favorite: the call for eye and/or ear protection.
 People like that are the reason we typically wear eye and ear pro in staged photos with empty guns.

 Circle of Shooting Ear Protection